The basic geometry of Witt vectors, II: Spaces: Introduction

 \spacesubsec{Geometric descriptions}

-Both $\wnus{n}(X)$ and $\wnls{n}(X)$ can be described in terms of charts and spaces of the form $\wnus{n}(U)$ and $\wnls{n}(U)$ with $U$ affine, where the functors can be described purely ring-theoretically, as in~\cite{Borger:BGWV-I}.
-(Note that the meaning of charts is perhaps not the expected one in the case of $\wnls{n}$.
-See~\ref{subsec:wnls-chart}.)
-But under some restrictions on $X$, it is possible to construct $\wnus{n}(X)$ and $\wnls{n}(X)$ in purely geometric terms without mentioning Witt vectors or arithmetic jet spaces at all.
+As explained above, both $\wnus{n}(X)$ and $\wnls{n}(X)$ can be described in terms of the case where $X$ is affine by using charts.
+But under some flatness restrictions on $X$, it is possible to construct $\wnus{n}(X)$ and $\wnls{n}(X)$ in purely geometric terms without mentioning Witt vectors or arithmetic jet spaces at all.
 I will give the descriptions here in the $p$-typical case when $n=1$; the general case is in the body of the paper.